TAMPA, Fla. (WFLA) – Are you ready for the General Election on Tuesday Nov. 8, 2016?

 Election Day Voting:

 On Election Day, polls will be open statewide from 7:00 AM until 7:00 PM.
 Any voters waiting in line at 7:00 PM will have the opportunity to cast a ballot.
-If you do not know where your polling place is, contact your county Supervisor of Elections.
-You can also find your precinct and polling place on your county Supervisor of Elections’ website or by using the Check Your Voter Status webpage.
+You can find your precinct and polling place on your county Supervisor of Elections’ website or by using the Check Your Voter Status webpage.

 What kinds of ID are accepted at the polling place?